Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

       Use case name
           Verify updateSettings when a user changes settings while playing a Sudoku game Description
-          Test the updateSettings function when a user changes the settings while playing a Sudoku game Pre-conditions
+          Test the updateSettings method when a user changes the settings while playing a Sudoku game Pre-conditions
           Game_ID is valid, and the Settings table has an entry for Game_ID that corresponds to an in-progress Sudoku game Test steps
-          1. Call the updateSettings function with a valid Game_ID and valid settings values
+          1. Call the updateSettings method with a valid Game_ID and valid settings values
-          2. Retrieve the updated settings for Game_ID using the getSettings function Expected result
+          2. Retrieve the updated settings for Game_ID using the getSettings method Expected result
-          The function should update the settings for Game_ID, and the retrieved settings should match the updated values.
+          The method should update the settings for Game_ID, and the retrieved settings should match the updated values.
 The in-progress Sudoku game should reflect the updated settings
       Actual result
           The settings for Game_ID are updated, and the retrieved settings match the updated values.
 The in-progress Sudoku game reflects the updated settings
       Status (Pass/Fail)